Memeplexx/Olik/docs/angular/nesting-stores.md

 # 🥚 Nesting Stores
 {: .no_toc }

 **Nested stores** help you manage the internal state of your components in a way that is loosely coupled from your **application store**.
-Configuring your application store with the `containerForNestedStores` flag allows you to debug your nested stores in tandem with your application store within the Devtools.
+Configuring your application store with the `isContainerForNestedStores` flag allows you to debug your nested stores in tandem with your application store within the Devtools.

 ## Table of contents
 {: .no_toc .text-delta }